IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/PGXN.md

 To set up and use PGXN to publish using the website and distribute your extension to other users, you can follow these steps:

 ### Step 1: Set up a PGXN Account:
-Visit the PGXN website (<https://pgxn.org/>) and create an account.
+Visit [PGXN manager](https://manager.pgxn.org/) and create an account.
 This will allow you to manage your extensions and publish them on the PGXN repository.

 ### Step 2: Prepare Your Extension:
 Ensure that your extension is properly developed, tested, and ready for distribution.
 Make sure you have a well-documented README file, docfile, changelog, SQL scripts, and any necessary code files or dependencies.